kvietmeier/scripts/README.md

 Bash, ksh, csh, and misc Linux utilities.

-I may add my cloiud-init scripts here as well but if you want to see them now they are in the Terraform repo.
+I may add my cloud-init scripts here as well but if you want to see them now they are in the Terraform repo.

 ---

 #### NOTES:

+Recently added scripts for GCP.

 ---